jmersonuo/jmersonuo.github.io/StoryMaps/map-journal-tutotial.md

 ### 2. Add an image ###

 Click camera icon to insert an image.
 You could use images stored on a fliker account or add an image from a link using an iframe.
-To do this you can insert the URL of an image into the code block below.
+To do this you can insert the URL of any image into the code block below.
+Just be sure to credit the sorce.

 Link:
 `<iframe src="https://winapps.umt.edu/winapps/media2/wilderness/images/NWPS/lib/thumbID250/4246.jpg"></iframe> `